 In the western part of West Bengal are Bardhaman

 .
 The western zone of this state is mainly the industrial belt and these cities are best known for their coal and steel production.
 Bankura and Purulia are best known for their local handicrafts.
-Asansol is known for its prominent iron and steel works and the locomotive work at Chittaranjan.
-It is the third largest city of West Bengal.
+The third largest city of West Bengal, Asansol is known for its prominent iron and steel works and the locomotive work at Chittaranjan.
 Durgapur

 is a huge industrial city with well-planned roads and townships.
 It is the fourth largest city in West Bengal.

 In the eastern belt of West Bengal, the major cities are Krishnanagar